fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_wantemp_system_virtualwanlink_neighbor.html.markdown

 # fortimanager_wantemp_system_virtualwanlink_neighbor
 Create SD-WAN neighbor from BGP neighbor table to control route advertisements according to SLA status.

+~> This resource is a sub resource for variable `neighbor` of resource `fortimanager_wantemp_system_virtualwanlink`.
+Conflict and overwrite may occur if use both of them.

 ## Argument Reference